Loading lesson…

 The big idea: capability eval asks 'how smart?'
 Safety eval asks 'how trustworthy?'
 Both must climb together, or we have a problem.

-What is the core idea behind "Capability Evaluation vs. Safety Evaluation"?
+What is the main idea of "Capability Evaluation vs. Safety Evaluation"?

-Which best describes the scope of "Capability Evaluation vs. Safety Evaluation"?
+Which concept is most central to "Capability Evaluation vs. Safety Evaluation"?